url-kaist/HeLiMOS-PointCloud-Toolbox/README.md

 Path:
   binPath: "/path/to/HeLiPR/sequence/LiDAR/"
   trajPath: "/path/to/HeLiPR/sequence/LiDAR_GT/"
-  savePath: "/path/to/HeLiMOS/sequence"
+  savePath: "/path/to/HeLiMOS/sequence/Deskewed_LiDAR"
 ```

-`binPath` refers to the LiDAR folder path in the HeLiPR dataset, `trajPath` refers to the LiDAR_GT folder path in the HeLiPR dataset, and `savePath` indicates the folder path where the HeLiMOS dataset will be saved. `binPath` and `trajPath` should be set to the actual paths of the HeLiPR dataset, and the `savePath` should be set to the folder where you want to save the HeLiMOS dataset.
+- `binPath`: LiDAR folder path in the HeLiPR dataset
+- `trajPath`: LiDAR_GT folder path in the HeLiPR dataset
+- `savePath`: path where the HeLiMOS dataset will be saved.

+`binPath` and `trajPath` should be set to the actual paths of the **HeLiPR** dataset, and the `savePath` should be set to the folder where you want to save the **HeLiMOS** dataset.

 **Note!** Except for changing the path settings to your path, please do not change any other settings.